-Come on out to the 35th annual Duluth Fall Festival.
+Come on out to the 36th annual Duluth Fall Festival.
 There will be 375 plus Arts & Crafts, Food and Sponsor booths with many exciting new vendors.
 A huge parade kicks off the Festival on Saturday morning at 10am followed by the Opening Ceremony.
-Then entertainment takes over on two stages where more than 20 acts will perform a variety of music and dance.
+Then entertainment takes over on two stages.
 Sunday starts with a 5K race at 8am followed by Worship on the Green and more entertainment.
-The Gold Medal Carnival is back.
+The Carnival is back!
 Go to Festival website to print off a 'Buy One Get One Free' Carnival coupon for Thursday and Friday nights.
-Website also lists pick-up locations for FREE shuttle buses.
+FREE shuttle pickups at Chattahoochee Elementary School, Duluth Middle School & Peachtree Ridge High School.

 GREAT ATLANTA BEER FEST

 The Great Atlanta Beer Fest is back for the 8th year at its original location in the new Georgia State Stadium on Saturday, October 13 from 1-5pm.
 There will be over 150 beers to sample from the Southeast and across the country plus ciders and over 25 wines.
 The festival will take place inside the stadium using the bricked plaza area and the Chop House.
 College Football will be on the huge TV in the plaza as well as in the Chop House.
 Enjoy live music with the Geeks Band and a DJ dance party with everyone's favorite, DJ Qtip.
 Festival Tickets are $40 advance, $45 after Oct.
 4, and $55 day of.
 The First 500 tickets will be just $30.
 Parking will be available in the Green Lot.

 TASTE OF ACWORTH